lquatrin/i3d21/assignment_3.md

   <em>Fig. 5: Images generated using the cow mesh and the cameras initialized with random values.</em>
 </p>

-Now comparing the Ground truth, with the optimzed cameras:
+Now comparing the Ground truth, with the optimzed cameras, i noticed that the first camera does not change during the optimization process, since it is the trivial case.
+There is some small differences between the ground truth and the optimized cameras.
+Take the image from the second row and third column as an example: it generated a slightly different image.

 <p align="center">
   <img src="data/imgs/a3/gt.png" width="50%"><img src="data/imgs/a3/approx.png" width="50%">
   <br>
   <em>Fig. 6: Images generated using the cow mesh.
 The first set of images were generated using the ground truth cameras, and the second set of images were generated using the optimized cameras.</em>
 </p>

-We can note that the first camera does not change during the optimization process, since it is the trivial case.
-There is some small differences between the ground truth and the optimized cameras.
-Take the image from the second row and third column as an example: we can note how it generated a slightly different image.

 ### Additional Results